 New methods of treatment are being developed but these are the treatment options you are likely to be given currently.
 Please click on any of them and they will expand to provide more information.

 Surgical management is the most established form of treatment and means performing an operation to remove the ectopic pregnancy while you are under general anaesthetic.
-If your hormone being made by the pregnancy (beta hCG) is high or significant internal bleeding has been seen on your scan, the doctors cannot consider less invasive treatments for you because your health may be at immediate risk and therefore surgery becomes the only option available.
+If your hormone being made by the pregnancy (beta hCG) is high, the ectopic is large or significant internal bleeding has been seen on your scan, the doctors cannot consider less invasive treatments for you because your health may be at immediate risk and therefore surgery becomes the only option available.
 Surgery may also be performed if expectant management or medical management have failed.

 There are then two courses of action for the surgeon and the one chosen will depend upon the damage to the affected tube and the condition of the other tube.
-If there is a lot of damage or bleeding, the affected tube will be removed (salpingectomy).
-If the damage is minimal, then the ectopic can be removed from the tube by making a small cut, leaving the tube intact (salpingotomy).
-With a salpingotomy there is a very small risk that some of the pregnancy remains in the tube and you will be advised to have weekly blood tests to monitor hCG levels as they decrease and the pregnancy is fully resolved.
+If the other tube is normal the most likely operation is that the tube with the ectopic pregnancy is removed (salpingectomy).
+If the other tube is not normal then the most likely operation is to remove the ectopic pregnancy from the tube by making a small cut, leaving the tube in place (salpingotomy).
+Unfortunately it is not always possible to do a salpingotomy when there are concerns about the other tube.
+With a salpingotomy there is a small risk that some of the pregnancy tissue remains in the tube and you will be advised to have weekly blood tests to monitor hCG levels as they decrease and the pregnancy is fully resolved.
 In a very small number of cases, treatment with a drug called methotrexate may also be required, or a further operation needed if the hCG levels are not decreasing.

-You are likely to stay in hospital for one to two days after surgery by laparoscopy (keyhole) or for three to five days after a laparotomy (cut to lower tummy).
+You are likely to stay in hospital for one or occasionally two days after surgery by laparoscopy (keyhole) or for two to three days after a laparotomy (cut to lower tummy).
 When you are discharged, the ward staff will give you all the necessary advice on aftercare, exercise and diet.
 Stitches are usually dissolvable and should dissolve completely after 1 week.
+Sometimes they dissolve slower and if they are irritating you they can be removed after 1 week.

 How will I feel after the surgery?